June 28, 2016 Meeting (Closed)

-The thirteen-member advisory committee is comprised of superior court judicial officers; court administrators; a criminal defense attorney, a representative of the Department of Motor Vehicles, the California Highway Patrol, and the California Office of Traffic Safety, and advisory staff from the Administrative Office of the Courts and reports directly to the Judicial Council.
+The thirteen-member advisory committee is comprised of superior court judicial officers; court administrators; a criminal defense attorney, a representative of the Department of Motor Vehicles, the California Highway Patrol, and the California Office of Traffic Safety, and advisory staff from the Judicial Council and reports directly to the Judicial Council.
 Members are appointed by the Chief Justice for a three-year term.
-The current membership term runs until November 1, 2014.
+The current membership term runs until November 1.

 Download the Committee Roster

 - Hon.
-Mark S. Borrell, Chair, Judge of the Superior Court of Ventura County
+Gail Dekreon, Chair, Judge of the Superior Court of California, County of San Francisco

 - Ms. Jacklyn A. Bentley, Esquire, Law Office of Jacklyn Bentley

 - Hon.
-Kenneth N. Brody, Commissioner of the Superior Court of Sacramento County
+Kenneth N. Brody, Commissioner of the Superior Court of California, County of Sacramento

 - Hon.
 Jason Anthony Clay, Commissioner of the Superior Court of California, County of Alameda